Health Systems Action

 Precision medicine

-The paradox of precision: does disease disappear?
+The paradox of precision medicine: does disease disappear?

 Diagnosis is an act of naming: the point at which we are told what kind of health problem we’re dealing with.
-With a successful diagnosis, uncertainty ends, explanation is offered and treatment can start.
-From a biological point of view, however, diagnosis usually arrives late.
+With a successful diagnosis, uncertainty ends, explanation is offered and appropriate treatment can start.
+From a biological point of view, however, diagnosis arrives late.
 By the time a condition like type 2 diabetes is …

 How and why I continuously check my blood pressure